-A formalization of transition P systems
+A Formalization of Transition P Systems

-Mario J. Pérez-Jiménez
+Mario J. Pérez-Jiménez and Fernando Sancho-Caparrini\

-Fernando Sancho-Caparrini

 Dpto.
-Ciencias de la Computación e Inteligencia Artificial Universidad de Sevilla, España {Mario.Perez,Fernando.Sancho}@cs.us.es
+Ciencias de la Computación e Inteligencia Artificial Universidad de Sevilla, España Mario.Perez,Fernando.Sancho@cs.us.es

 Abstract.
 In this paper we give a complete formalization of a new computability model of a distributed parallel type which is inspired by some basic features of living cells: transition P systems as they were given in [3], addressed with completely different techniques than in [1] and [2].
-For this, we present a formal syntax and semantic of the transition P systems capturing the synchronized work of P systems, and the nondeterministic and maximally parallel manner in which the rules of the system can be applied.
+For this, we present a formal syntax and semantic of the transition P systems capturing the synchronized work of P systems, and the nondeterministic and maximally parallel manner in which the rules of these systems can be applied.